Shanghai Museum East

 The East Branch of the Shanghai Museum (上海博物馆东馆), known as the Shanghai Museum East (上博东馆), is situated in the Pudong New Area of Shanghai, People's Republic of China.
 The Shanghai Museum's primary facility is located east of Dingxiang Road, west of Yanggao South Road, and north of Century Avenue.
 It is situated opposite the Shanghai Science and Technology Museum and the Oriental Art Center.

 History

 The East Branch has an area of around 46,000 square meters, with a total construction area of 113,200 square meters—almost double the size of the Shanghai Museum’s People's Square edifice.
 The exhibition space encompasses around 33,600 square meters.
 The edifice comprises six above-ground storeys and two subterranean levels, reaching an approximate height of 45 meters.
 The architectural design was executed by a team from Tongji University.

 Preparations for the museum initiated in 2015, and building formally launched on September 27, 2017.
 As of December 31, 2020, the steel framework of the primary building was finalized, and on April 14, 2023, the project commenced its interior finishing phase.

-Commencing in February 2024, the museum progressively opened to the public.
-On February 2, the Gallery of Ancient Chinese Bronzes conducted a trial opening, succeeded by the Gallery of Ancient Chinese Sculpture on March 16.
-By the conclusion of June, 80% of the museum's exhibition area was accessible.
-The Zhao Puchu Calligraphy Art Gallery was inaugurated on November 11.
 By the conclusion of November, the museum was fully operational, and on December 3, the Shanghai Museum East officially announced its grand opening to the public.